IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-05/1-05-changelog.rst

    * - Element
      - Description
-   * - planned-disbursement
+   * - location/location-id
-     - The planned disbursement element should only be used to report specific planned cash transfers.
-These should be reported for a specific date or a meaningfully predictable period.
-These transactions should be reported in addition to budgets - which are typically annual breakdowns of the total activity commitment.
+     - A unique code describing the location according to a recognised gazetteer or administrative boundary repository.
+Administrative areas should only be reported here if the location being defined is the administrative area itself.
+For describing the administrative area/s within which a more specific location falls the location/administrative element should be used.

 Organisations schema
 --------------------